When he joined the pharmacy in 1998, Rick Siemens had a vision to transform London Drugs Lethbridge, AB into a patient services-focused practice.

 Business has grown steadily over the years.
-The pharmacy now employs six full-time pharmacists, two registered technicians and up to nine assistants, producing high prescription volumes from a relatively small 1,450 sq. ft. dispensary in a 28,000 sq. ft. store.
-Diabetes management now accounts for a significant proportion of the business, the travel clinic is growing and now providing vaccinations throughout the day for area doctors.
+The pharmacy now employs a number of full-time pharmacists, registered technicians and assistants, producing high prescription volumes from a relatively small 1,450 sq. ft. dispensary in a 28,000 sq. ft. store.
+Diabetes management now accounts for a significant proportion of the business, the travel clinic has grown and now provides vaccinations throughout the day for area doctors.

 The improvement in the pharmacy’s business has been a direct result of an expanded scope of practice, developing the trust of other community healthcare providers, and improved convenience and patient care.

 “One patient I helped out ended up transferring all their scripts to me and I have subsequently helped treat other conditions,” Siemens says.
 “Customers love the convenience and level of care and want to see the expanded services continue.
 The growth of the business has matched the evolution of the pharmacy from a dispensing model to a complete care model.